aladdin4/aladdin4/README.md

-- 👋 Hi, I’m Ahmed Aladdin
-- 🌱 I'm a fullstack Angular/C# developer.
+- 🌱 Hi, I'm a fullstack Angular/C# developer.
 With 3 years of experience.
 - 💞️ Currently I'm studying my MSc Degree in IT at Alexandria University.